 Some common causes of hives during pregnancy are noted below:

 - foods (i.e. dairy, nuts, shellfish)

-Hives can be triggered or brought on by scratching, stress, or pressure on the skin.
-It is important to care for your skin carefully as to not aggravate or worsen the hives you experience.
+Hives can be triggered or brought on by scratching stress, or pressure on the skin.
+It is important to take great care of your skin as to not aggravate or worsen the hives you experience.